Story: Taylor, Sophia Louisa

 On 6 June 1865, at St Mary's Church, Parnell, Sophia married a widower, Allan Kerr Taylor of Alberton, Mount Albert.
 He was a considerable landowner, with income from land sales and company investment, and a provincial councillor.
 Allan and Sophia Taylor had six daughters and four sons; two of the daughters died in childhood.

 Alberton, which was enlarged from a substantial farmhouse to a mansion in the 1870s, was noted for its hospitality.
 The family was very active in the local Anglican Church of St Luke; Sophia taught in the Sunday school for 46 years, and she and her daughters sang in the choir.
 They also performed locally in plays and concerts.
 From the late 1880s the family began to be known as the Kerr Taylors, or Kerr-Taylors, evidently to distinguish themselves from their many Taylor cousins, although Sophia always signed legal documents as Sophia Louisa Taylor.
 She seems to have been very conscious of the family's social position.
-She was a domineering mother who thought nobody good enough for her daughters, although she was disappointed when they did not marry.
+She was a domineering mother who thought nobody good enough for her daughters, although she was disappointed when only one married.

 In April 1890 Allan Taylor died suddenly and it was discovered that there was a £4,000 mortgage on the estate, which was valued at over £20,000 and attracted heavy death duties.
 New Zealand was in the middle of a depression and land and shares were worth little.
 Sophia, who had been shielded from her husband's business affairs, survived through the sale of land and investments, but the family's standard of living was reduced.
 However, she still took part in the social life of Auckland's élite, and in addition to her new role as manager of a large estate began to take part in public life.